chuangwang123/chuangwang123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am completing my Master's degree at Beihang University (BUAA), where I was supervised by Associate Professor Qian Yu.
-I will join Shanghai Jiao Tong University (SJTU) as an incoming Ph.D. student jointly trained with the Shanghai Artificial Intelligence Laboratory, under the supervision of Jiang Wu and Conghui He.
+I am an incoming Ph.D. student at Shanghai Jiao Tong University (SJTU), jointly trained with the Shanghai Artificial Intelligence Laboratory, under the supervision of Jiang Wu and Conghui He.
+Before that, I received my Master's degree from Beihang University (BUAA), where I was supervised by Associate Professor Qian Yu.
 My research focuses on Generation and AI for Science, and I am also deeply interested in agentic AI systems.

 # 🔥 News
 - *2026.02*: &nbsp;🎉🎉 RxnCaption was accepted by CVPR 2026.